 If you are bringing products that need to remain cool, keep in mind the need for ice packs.

 If you are short on time you can always grab some takeout on your way to the picnic.

 - Pre-cut fruit, berries, bananas or apples (fruit with their own ‘packaging’)

-- Dry snacks such as pretzels, nachos, crackers or cookies.
-Here’s a few great granola bar recipes you can try.
+- Dry snacks such as pretzels, nachos, crackers, or cookies.
+Here are a few great granola bar recipes you can try.

 - Sandwiches or wraps – peanut butter requires no cooling, but I love a good turkey or ham sandwich which are both great choices.

 - Salads can be a great choice as well if you have a way to keep them cold.

 - Don’t forget the drinks!
 I love using frozen juice boxes to help keep other things cool as they thaw.

 When packing your food, don’t forget utensils, napkins, and trash bags as well.